Razer Blade 15 (2022) review

 You actually want to use it on battery power

-If you plan on taking it on the go, keep an eye on power outlets – you going to need one, and soon.
+If you plan on taking it on the go, keep an eye out for power outlets – you going to need one, and soon.

 Also consider